besartelezi/advanced-interactions/README.md

 Writing the current problem down really helped me to get a clearer understanding of what's going wrong and what steps I can take.
 So remember this kids, **when in doubt, write it out!!**

+## "You're grounded, for 'till Collage!"
+Now that I am able to console log the ID's of the images in collage I clicked, I will try to figure out how to enlarge these pictures and add a piece of text to it as well.
+I'm learning more about Modal Images right now, as that is the kind of images I want my collage to have.

 ## Fun Features I'd Like to Add
-* Icons at the bottom of the carousel, so the user can see how many images there are and on what image he currently is.
+- [ ] Icons at the bottom of the carousel, so the user can see how many images there are and on what image he currently is.
-* A timeOut so that every 5 seconds, the current image in the carousel changes.
+- [ ] A timeOut so that every 5 seconds, the current image in the carousel changes.